 Wine bottles aren’t always the best for serving, but that’s where decanters come in.
 Decanters aerate wine to amplify aromas and flavors before they’re served.
 Wide-necked decanters are best for fast aeration, but thin-necked decanters help remove sediment from older wines.

 Decanters come in a number of shapes and sizes, meant to cater to different purposes and different types of wines, but this twist decanter is both effective and aesthetically pleasing.
 Its dramatic curves catch the eye and ensure that the wine will breathe before it’s served.
 That’s because the wine will aerate twice, once as it’s poured from bottle to decanter and again as it’s poured from decanter to wine glass.

-There’s no better way to serve a round of cocktails then on this trendy serving tray.
-A mosaic pattern of natural bone plays up texture in a creamy palette for a sophisticated look.
+There’s no better way to serve a round of cocktails than on this trendy serving tray.
+A mosaic pattern of natural mother of pearl plays up texture in a creamy palette for a sophisticated look.
 Natural brass handles add another chic touch, but they’re more than pretty; they lend your host a good grip.

 A faux fur throw will keep a hostess and her guests warm all winter long, and it'll look luxe splayed across the corner of her sofa.
 The trick to styling faux fur is mixing it with the right materials.
 A blend of opulence and coziness, faux fur is best paired with its opposite—something contemporary and cool.
 It's fun to drape the throw over a gilded wire chair or atop a leather ottoman.

 This throw is made of an acrylic and polyester blend, but each strand feels as silky as the real thing.
 Ombre texture makes it look real by adding dimension and a whole lot of fluff.
 While an occasional dry clean is recommended, it can be tossed in the washing machine on a gentle cycle in cold water and can be tumble dried after so your host will have no trouble with upkeep.